 I highly recommend feeding your children’s imagination with creative play.

-5 Ingredients Needed to Make Flour Tortillas
+Ingredients for Flour Tortillas

-In a medium bowl, combine flour, baking powder, and salt.
+In a medium bowl, combine all-purpose flour, baking powder, and kosher salt.
 Mix well.
-Add shortening and cut in until mixture is crumbly.
-Stir in hot water in two parts, mixing well after each.
+Add vegetable shortening and cut in until mixture is crumbly.

-On floured surface, roll out balls of dough very thin to form a 9″ circle.
+Divide dough into 12 pieces, forming each into a ball.
+Allow to rest for 10 minutes.
+On a lightly floured surface, roll out balls of dough very thin to form a 7″-8″ circle.

 Flour Tortillas